The 5 (7) Senses

 This will give you the idea the apple is crisp and ripe as that crunch sound will only come from firm ripe fruit, a similar perception to the tactile feel given by the feel of the skin or again that first bite.

-So apart from the noise of the interaction between the teeth and the tactile crunch of an apple, or the cracking noise of pork scratchings hearing doesn't play much role in the gustation (tasting) process.
+So apart from the noise of the interaction between the teeth and the tactile crunch of an apple, or the cracking noise of pork scratchings hearing doesn't play too many roles in the gustation (tasting) process.

 In wine tasting there is the added sound of the wine, or sparkling wine being poured, that will allow us to anticipate the taste.